 Please have your high school counselor submit a midyear report with grades or a transcript for your first semester or first trimester by February 1 of the year you have applied, or as soon as possible thereafter.
 We are aware that schools may issue midyear grades at a later time, and students will not be penalized for submitting the report after this date.
-The Coalition and Common Application provide a Midyear Grade Report form, or you may use your own school’s midyear report.
+Apply Coalition, Powered by Scoir and the Common Application provide a Midyear Grade Report form, or you may use your own school’s midyear report.
 You are also welcome to make updates to your application by logging into your UChicago Account and clicking “Update Your Application."
-Students attending high school in the U.S. may choose to self-submit their midyear transcript.
+Students may choose to self-submit their midyear transcript.

 Applicants to the College are not required to submit an application for financial aid to be considered for admission.
 If you do intend to apply for need-based financial aid, however, you should do so at the same time you apply for admission so that you can factor your financial aid package into your college decision process.
 Learn more about applying for financial aid.

 Once a student is admitted, regardless of that student’s country of origin, the University of Chicago will meet 100% of their demonstrated financial need throughout their four years in the College with a grant-based financial aid package.
 UChicago financial aid packages do not include a loan expectation.

-U.S. Citizens and Permanent Residents & Canadian Citizens
+U.S. Citizens and Permanent Residents & Canadian and Mexican Citizens

-The University of Chicago’s consideration of applications for admission is need-blind for citizens of the U.S. and Canada as well as U.S. permanent residents.
+The University of Chicago’s consideration of applications for admission is need-blind for citizens of the U.S., Canada, and Mexico, as well as U.S. permanent residents.
 For these applicants, submitting an application for need-based financial aid will have no bearing on admission to the College.
-Canadian citizens should follow the directions for applying for international aid.
+Canadian and Mexican citizens should follow the directions for applying for international aid.

 Domestic Financial Aid Application Materials